gobells23/introToProgrammingFinalProject/README.md

 ## Description

-A 2d game where players compete to kill enemies and use platforms to achieve goals
+A Sorting program that will take food, category, and expiration date and sort the food by category and expiration date

 ### Dependencies

-Need Python 3.10 and Pygame
+Need Python 3.10 and tkinter, os, and pathlib libraries

 ### Installing